 Show your brand as a person they can relate to.

 Deliver social proof.

 And it never hurts to encourage your paying shoppers to take a pic and post to your page or theirs.

 I know it’s a lot.
-Trust me, every day I’m trying to think what I can post for my 11K Facebook fans, and it takes work.
+Trust me, every day, I’m trying to think what I can post for my18K Facebook fans, and it takes work.
 But it’s not like having to do inventory; it’s bite-size with almost immediate gratification.

-Just bookmark this blog to help focus your social media efforts.
+Just bookmark this blog for inspiration when you're stuck on how to use Facebook or another social platform for business purposes.
 Once you get the hang of bettering your presence on FB, you’ll want to learn more about their sponsored posts.

-And if you've gotten something out of this post, feel free to share using the buttons at the top.
+And if you've got something out of this post, feel free to share using the buttons at the top.
 (It never hurts to remind people.)